shenshin/javascript-2test-class-29/MAKEME.md

 ---

+All answers are my personal opinion.

-timeout is set 4 times inside an array.
-When the function is called, the loop is finished long ago, but variable i declared as a var is hoisted to the global scope and later when callback function is called, the global value (4) is being printed.
-Otherwise, if i is declared as 'let', it is being captured by closure from the local scope of myFunction and thus it different on each later callback.
+Timeout is set 4 times inside a LOOP.
+When the function is called, the loop is finished long ago, but the variable 'i' declared as a var is hoisted to the global scope and later when callback function is called, the global value (4) is being printed 4 times.
+Otherwise, if i is declared as 'let', it is being captured by closure from the local scope of myFunction and thus it IS different on each later callback (0,1,2,3).

 ---